College of Liberal Arts

 The faculty in the College of Liberal Arts excel in their roles as educators, creative scholars and researchers, and professional performers.
 Numerous faculty have received recognition for their work, including a Guggenheim Fellowship and two Pulitzer Prize nominations.
 The college has two endowed chair positions: the Jenkins and Virginia Garrett Endowed Chair in Greater Southwestern Studies and the History of Cartography; and the Morgan Woodward Endowed Distinguished Professor in Film & Video.
 Many of our faculty members are or have been members of the Academy of Distinguished Teachers, the Academy of Distinguished Scholars, or recipients of the Chancellor's Teaching Award.
 Our faculty have won the prestigious state-level Piper Award for distinguished teaching in higher education, as well as the UT System Regents' Outstanding Teaching Award.

 The scholarly activities and research of the faculty cover a range of areas represented within the 13 disciplines in the college.
-History faculty research interests center on transatlantic broadly defined, and research specializations of faculty include southern, western and southwestern history, frontier development, women and gender, urban and labor and public history.
-English faculty research strengths lie in the areas of American, British and comparative literatures; and rhetoric, composition and criticism.
+The faculty of the History and Geography Department specialize in a wide range of topics and methodological approaches.
+Strengths include comparative history, Texas and the Southwest, migration history, history of technology, environmental history, cartographic history, and the histories of race, gender, and disability.
+In addition, faculty are experienced in a wide variety of approaches including those within the digital humanities and GIS.
+English faculty research strengths lie in the areas of American, British, and comparative literatures; and rhetoric, composition, and technical writing and professional design.
+Particular strengths include feminist theory, critical race studies, book history, manuscript, and archive studies, and popular culture studies.
 Linguistics faculty specialize in experimental linguistics, field linguistics, corpus linguistics and documentation of endangered languages.
 Numerous faculty throughout the college also conduct research on gender and women's issues.
 Anthropology faculty members recently became the first foreign archaeological team to excavate in Albania in more than 50 years.

 Our faculty in the Fine and Performing Arts are very active and internationally recognized as artists, performers, and pedagogues.